alexjamesmalcolm/columbus-2018-spring/Career-Services/Whiteboarding.md

 ## Warm up

-- Return the number of even ints in the given array
+- Return the number of even ints in a given array

 ## Moderate